Research

 1. Microbial resources management

-Korean Agricultural Culture Collection (KACC) has been established in Rural Development Administration in 1995.
-KACC, which is organization based on the National law "The preservation, management and utilization for the agricultural genetic resources", conserves microbial diversity in an agricultural and food environments and provides various services to microbial research societies.
-KACC is domestic and international depository authority for patent organisms and also manage national integrated back-up depository for all patent microorganisms in Korea.
-KACC maintains over 25,900 cultures of microorganisms in 2021 and distributes around 4,000 cultures in a year for microbial researchers.
-It is accessible to the public via our website (http://genebank.rda.go.kr).
-KACC provides strain information from the website in which is not only simple information of microbes, but also morphological images and DNA sequence data.
-The database is constantly updated and reflects up-to-date information.
-KACC performs taxonomic and ecological researches on selected groups focused on food microorganisms including bacteria such as the genera Bacillus and lactic acid- and acetic acid- bacteria, and fungi including Penicillium and Aspergillus.
-KACC is going to provide long term preservation service for industry, university and public institute in 2021, considering the loss of microbial resources that is not registered as national resources.
+The Korean Agricultural Culture Collection (KACC) has been established within the Rural Development Administration in 1995.
+KACC, an organization based on the national law pertaining to "preservation, management, and utilization of agricultural genetic resources", works to conserve microbial diversity in agricultural and food environments and provides various services for microbial research societies.
+KACC is a domestic and international depository authority for patent organisms and also manages a national integrated back-up depository for all patent microorganisms in Korea.
+KACC retains over 25,900 cultures of microorganisms as of 2021, and distributes around 4,000 cultures a year for microbial researchers.
+It is accessible to the public via website (http://genebank.rda.go.kr).
+KACC provides strain information on the website which not only includes simple information about microbes, but also morphological images and DNA sequence data.
+The database is constantly updated.
+KACC performs taxonomic and ecological research on selected groups focused on food microorganisms including bacteria, such as the genera Bacillus and lactic acid- and acetic acid- bacteria and fungi including Penicillium and Aspergillus.
+KACC will provide a long-term preservation service for industry-university-public research institutes in 2021, considering the loss of microbial resources that weren’t registered as national resources.

 • Microbial resources